cypress-io/cypress/cypress/v1.0/documentation/1-Commands/0-and.md

 ## Verify length, content, and classes from multiple `<p>`

-Passing a function to `and` enables you to assert on arbitrary subjects.
+Passing a function to `cy.and` enables you to assert on arbitrary subjects.
 This gives you the opportunity to *massage* what you'd like to assert on.

 Just be sure *not* to include any code that has side effects in your callback function.